Find and fix writing mistakes instantly

 Do you need an overview of joining words before diving into coordinating conjunctions?
 That’s not a problem!
 Here’s an explanative link for you to review.
 Once you’re done learning the fundamentals, return here to continue learning.

 What is a Coordinating Conjunction?

 Soon, you’ll see examples of how these joining words work.
 Before you do, why not take a quick break to study APA format for writing academic papers?
-Learning about these guidelines and studying more styles of creating citations will help you better understand the writing process!
+Learning from these guidelines and studying more styles of creating citations will help you better understand the writing process!
 Once you’re done with those lessons, you’ll continue here by finding the answer to the question, “what is a coordinating conjunction?”

 The Seven Words in This Category

-There’s not just one coordinating conjunction word—there are several words you can select from.
+There’s not just one coordinating conjunction word—there are several you can select from.
 To remember them all, use the acronym FANBOYS.
 Here’s what each letter in FANBOYS stands for and an example of how to use each word: